wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/physical-input-button/includes/1-introduction-uses.md

 Building a **Power Automate** flow is the same as building any other workflow.
 The physical button makes the process even easier because now you simply click the button and the flow will run.
-You no longer need to pick up your smart phone, open the Power Automate button, and then click on the button.
+You no longer need to pick up your smart phone, open the Power Automate button flow, and then click on the button.
 There are several scenarios where a physical button can be used: